tinkeros/TinkerOS/README.md

 ### Acknowlegements
 - Terry Davis for <a href="https://templeos.org/">TempleOS</a> of course!
-- AHCI code ported from <a href="https://github.com/Zeal-Operating-System/ZealOS">ZealOS</a>.
+- Code ported from <a href="https://github.com/Zeal-Operating-System/ZealOS">ZealOS</a>.